DistributedProofreaders/guiguts/INSTALL.md

 Follow the instructions in the
-[Preserving settings and customizations](#preserving-settings-and-customizations) section for MacOS above.
+[Preserving settings and customizations](#preserving-settings-and-customizations) section for macOS above.
 Your GGprefs folder will be `$HOME/.GGprefs`.

 ## Using Guiguts from a Git checkout